Albert Haynesworth: New England Patriots

-Haynesworth was traded to the New England Patriots on July 28, 2011, for a fifth-round draft pick in the 2013 NFL Draft.
+Haynesworth was traded to the New England Patriots on July 28, 2011, for a fifth-round draft pick in the 2013 NFL draft.
 He lasted less than four months with the Patriots, and on November 8, 2011, Haynesworth was placed on waivers.
 His placement on waivers came days after he got into a confrontation with assistant Pepper Johnson on the sidelines.

 Tampa Bay Buccaneers

 Two days after being released by the Patriots, Haynesworth was claimed off waivers by the Tampa Bay Buccaneers.
+He appeared in seven games for Tampa Bay and started six.
 On February 15, 2012, he was released by the team.

 NFL career statistics

 Legal issues

 Arrest warrants were issued against Haynesworth in two Tennessee counties in May 2006 stemming from a traffic incident on Interstate 40.
 Both sets of charges were dropped in June 2006.
 The judge in the Putnam County case tossed the charges on the grounds that the alleged offense happened out of their jurisdiction.
 In Smith County, the district attorney dismissed the charges.
 In March 2009, Haynesworth was indicted on two misdemeanor traffic charges stemming from a December 2008 car accident in Tennessee.
 In an accident on Interstate 65, Corey Edmonson was partially paralyzed after Haynesworth drove his Ferrari into Edmonson's car.
 Haynesworth was driving in excess of 100 mph when he struck Edmonson's vehicle, which then struck a concrete barrier.

-On June 22, 2010, it was reported that Clayton Bank & Trust was suing the Haynesworth, alleging that Haynesworth had failed to make payments on a loan in the amount of more than $2.38 million.
+On June 22, 2010, it was reported that Clayton Bank & Trust was suing Haynesworth, alleging that Haynesworth had failed to make payments on a loan in the amount of more than $2.38 million.
 The suit was filed in the Knox County Chancery Court on June 18, 2010.
 According to papers, Haynesworth entered a commercial loan agreement for the original principal amount of $2,381,688.58 on June 27, 2009.
 On February 27, 2009, the two parties entered into an Extension Agreement with an effective date of February 27, 2010, according to the suit.
-The attorney for Clayton Bank & Trust, Hugh B. Ward, Jr., was seeking a little over $2.4 million.
+The attorney for Clayton Bank & Trust, Hugh B. Ward Jr., was seeking a little over $2.4 million.

 In 2010, Silvia Mena, a stripper from New York, claimed in a $10 million lawsuit that Haynesworth impregnated her and left her with no financial assistance.

 In 2011, Haynesworth allegedly threw a punch to the nose of Joel Velazques, 38, of Leesburg, Virginia during a traffic altercation.

 In January 2015, Haynesworth pled guilty for reckless boating charges.

 On September 28, 2020, Haynesworth was arrested in Cleveland, Tennessee, and charged with domestic assault after he was accused of yelling at and threatening his former girlfriend and her boyfriend.